OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 - **Data**: Displays aggregates of values based on the rows and columns.
 - **Filter**: Add or removes items from the PivotTable.

 A PivotTable can have as many or as few of its fields assigned to these specific hierarchies.
-Generally, a useful PivotTable needs at least one data hierarchy to show and at least one row or column to pivot on.
+A PivotTable needs at least one data hierarchy to show summarized numerical data and at least one row or column to pivot that summary on.
 The following code snippet adds two row hierarchies and two data hierarchies.

 ```typescript
   farmPivot.addRowHierarchy(farmPivot.getHierarchy("Farm"));